“which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer…”

 which is manifest evidence

-The Thessalonian’s faith and patience under pressure was plainly evident for everyone to see.
+The Thessalonian’s faith and patience under pressure were plainly evident for everyone to see.
 There was plenty of evidence to give plain proof of their dynamic faith.
-The fact that the Thessalonians suffered for Christ’s kingdom by courageous faith is a proof of the reality of their salvation.
+The Thessalonians suffered for Christ’s kingdom by courageous faith is proof of the reality of their salvation.

 “And my speech and my preaching were not with persuasive words of human wisdom, but in demonstration of the Spirit and of power, that your faith should not be in the wisdom of men but in the power of God” (1 Corinthians 2:4-5).